-In Section~\ref{sec:applications}, we mention applications.
-In Section~\ref{subsec:norm_minimization}, we deal with the norm-minimization in a reductive group action on a complex vector/projective space.
-As mentioned, this is the minimization of the Kempf-Ness function $F_v$ of an orbit.
-Then, the gradient descent in this case is nothing but the {\em first-order algorithm} in \cite{BFGOWW_FOCS2019}.
-Applying our results, we show that for the unstable case the trajectory of the first-order algorithm converges, in cone topology, to the unique minimizer of $F_v^{\infty}$, that produces a destabilizing $1$-PSG in the Hilbert-Mumford criterion.
-Further, the spectre of the moment-map ($=$ transported gradient of $F_v$) along the trajectory converges to the minimum-norm point of the moment polytope~$\varDelta_v$.
-For the gradient-flow setting, we reveal the connection to the theory of the {\em moment-weight inequality} for reductive group actions, developed by Georgoulas, Robbin, and Salamon~\cite{GRS_Book} building upon the earlier work of GIT by Kempf, Kirwan, Mumford, Ness and a recent work by Chen and Sun~\cite[Section 4]{ChenSun2014} on $K$-stability.
+In Section~\ref{sec:applications}, we present applications.
+In Section~\ref{subsec:norm_minimization}, we deal with the norm-minimization problem for a reductive group action on a complex vector/projective space.
+As mentioned, this is the problem of minimizing the Kempf-Ness function $f_v$ associated with an orbit of the action.
+Then, gradient descent is essentially the {\em first-order algorithm} in \cite{BFGOWW_FOCS2019}.
+Applying our results, we show that for the unstable case the trajectory of the first-order algorithm converges, in cone topology, to the unique minimizer of $f_v^{\infty}$, that yields a destabilizing $1$-PSG in the Hilbert-Mumford criterion.
+Further, the spectrum of the moment-map ($=$ transported gradient of $f_v$) along the trajectory converges to the minimum-norm point of the moment polytope~$\varDelta_v$.
+For the gradient-flow setting, we reveal the connection to the theory of the {\em moment-weight inequality} for reductive group actions, developed by Georgoulas, Robbin, and Salamon~\cite{GRS_Book} building upon the earlier work by Kempf, Kirwan, Mumford, and Ness in GIT and the recent work by Chen and Sun~\cite[Section 4]{ChenSun2014} in $K$-stability.
 Specifically, the weak duality $\|\nabla f(x)\|\geq - f^{\infty}(\xi)$ in (\ref{eqn:duality_intro}) becomes the moment-weight inequality, and the strong duality via the gradient flow can explain important parts of their theory.
 It may be fair to say that our results in Section~\ref{sec:gradientflow} extract and discretize convex-optimization ingredients of their theory.